Then a Cunning Voice and A Night We Spend Gazing at Stars

 Instead of a standard ticket price, in order to reserve your spot, please make a donation that you feel is appropriate for this once-in-a-lifetime performance experience.

 Reserve your spot and donate by calling the Dance Center box office at 312-369-8330 Or through An Online Donation.
+To reserve a free ticket or for any other questions, please call the box office.

 Subscribe And Save 25%